When Does Bottom-up Beat Top-down in Hierarchical Community Detection?: Introduction

 In the context of hierarchical communities, it is possible to study community recovery at different depths of the hierarchy.
-We rigorously establish the information-theoretic threshold for the \textit{exact recovery} of the communities at any intermediate depth of the hierarchy. {Exact recovery} is the strongest notion of recovery, as it is defined by the ability to fully recover the communities when the number of nodes~$N$ tends to~infinity.
-In particular, we establish that exact recovery at a higher depth is more challenging than exact recovery at a smaller depth.
+We rigorously establish the information-theoretic threshold for the \textit{exact recovery} of the communities at any intermediate depth of the hierarchy.
+Exact recovery is the strongest notion of recovery: it is the ability to fully recover the communities when the number of nodes~$N$ tends to~infinity.
+In particular, we show that exact recovery at a larger depth is more challenging than exact recovery at a smaller depth.
 We further discuss the implication of this information-theoretic threshold to the success of top-down algorithms in Section~\ref{sec:discussion_top-down_intermediate-depth}.

-We also demonstrate that a bottom-up algorithm using the linkage procedure achieves this threshold.
-Previous research in this area showed that \textit{recursive spectral bi-partitioning}, a {top-down} algorithm, recovers the depths $0$ to $\ell$ of the hierarchy, asymptotically exactly if a set of conditions is respected~\cite{li2022hierarchical}.
-Our work reveals that these conditions are stricter than the information-theoretic threshold.
-As a result, bottom-up algorithms extend the feasible region of exact recovery at intermediate depths, up to the information-theoretic~limits.

-Finally, in our numerical experiments, we employ a bottom-up algorithm that follows a two-step process.
-To infer the underlying primitive communities, we first apply a spectral algorithm on the graph's {Bethe-Hessian} matrix ~\cite{saade2014spectral,dall2021unified}.
-Next, we use a bottom-up approach to build the hierarchy using the linkage procedure.
-To provide a comprehensive comparison, we evaluate this bottom-up algorithm against recursive spectral bi-partitioning~\cite{lei2020unified,lei2021consistency}, as it is the most relevant top-down algorithm whose performance has been theoretically established and numerically validated.
+In our numerical experiments, we employ a bottom-up algorithm that follows a two-step process.
+To infer the underlying primitive communities, we first apply a spectral algorithm on the graph's Bethe-Hessian matrix~\cite{saade2014spectral,dall2021unified}.
+Next, we use a bottom-up approach to build the hierarchy.
+To provide a comprehensive comparison, we evaluate this bottom-up algorithm against recursive spectral bi-partitioning~\cite{lei2020unified,lei2021consistency}, the most relevant top-down algorithm whose performance has been theoretically established and numerically validated.
 Our findings on synthetic data sets demonstrate that the bottom-up algorithm achieves exact recovery at intermediate depths, up to the information-theoretic thresholds, whereas recursive spectral bi-partitioning fails to do so.
-Furthermore, we show that the dendrogram produced by recursive spectral bi-partitioning can suffer from \new{inversions}.
-Inversions occur when the clustering algorithm incorrectly places a lower-depth cluster above a higher-depth cluster in the dendrogram, thus distorting the true hierarchical structure.
-Such inversions can lead to misleading interpretations of the hierarchical relationships within the data.
+Furthermore, we show that the dendrogram produced by recursive spectral bi-partitioning suffers from \new{inversions}.
+Inversions occur when the algorithm incorrectly places a lower-depth cluster above a higher-depth cluster in the dendrogram, thus distorting the true hierarchical structure.
+Such inversions lead to misleading interpretations of the hierarchical relationships within the~data.